kfarst/kfarst.github.io/source/_posts/2019-01-01-putting-your-view-controllers-on-a-diet-using-clean-swift-vip-architecture-part-1.md

 ### Passing Data In The VIP Cycle

-We still have a lot to cover in upcoming articles, but the last thing I'd lke to talk about in part 1 is how data is passed between the various methods in the VIP cycle.
+We still have a lot to cover in upcoming articles, but the last thing I'd like to talk about in part 1 is how data is passed between the various methods in the VIP cycle.
 Rather than passing each argument into a method, we can build *models* for our *scene*.
 These models are just basic *structs* for the purpose of "packaging" the arguments into a single data structure.
 The view controller passes a **request** to the interactor, the interactor passes a **response** to the presenter, and finaly the presenter passes a **view model** back to the view controller.

 <img src="https://imgur.com/L5ioLcf.png" width="100%" />